When do I need an environmental permit?

 - Extended Producer Responsibility: producer/importers of packaging material, EEE products and Batteries

 This is not an exhaustive list of activities.
 Please contact the Environmental Permitting Unit to be guided further.

 How to Apply

-The Environment Permitting Unit only processes applications that are duly filled on the ERIS system, which can be accessed from here.
+The Environment Permitting Unit only processes applications that are duly filled on the ERIS system.

 Right to Appeal